kevintah/coinChanger/README.md

 --change(amount)

-		* Comments in the code and code have been written to render everything completely obvious.
+		* Comments in the code and code the have been written to render everything completely obvious to the code analyst.